 Background

 Lindenau is a suburb in the western part of Leipzig, in 1813 a village.
-There was fighting here during the Battle of the Nations and Napoléon rested here during his withdrawal on 19 Oktober 1813.
+There was fighting here during the Battle of the Nations and Napoléon rested here during his withdrawal on 19 October 1813.

 Quote(s) from the novel